Police Eligibility Requirements

 - Be a graduate of an accredited high school or have an equivalency certificate.

-- Preferably possess certification as a Peace Officer as issued by the Texas Commission on Law Enforcement at time of exam or must meet all legal requirements necessary to become a licensed Peace Officer by the Texas Commission on Law Enforcement (TCOLE).
+- Preferably possess certification as a Peace Officer as issued by the Texas Commission on Law Enforcement at the time of exam or must meet all legal requirements necessary to become a licensed Peace Officer by the Texas Commission on Law Enforcement (TCOLE).

 Applicants shall be required to furnish official transcripts or other competent evidence of completion of the aforementioned academic requirements to the police department's background investigator.